markcarey/airtist/README.md

 ![axelart hub and spoke](https://axelart.xyz/assets/images/demo/axelart-hub-and-spoke.png)

 All NFTs get sent from Transporter-to-Transporter, with the departure and arrival Transporters calling the NFT contracts on each end, according to the `IERC721Transportable` interface.
+For the demo, the `Transporter` contracts have been deployed to `0xa64904acF704926e8032900627a5486Ee191aFe3` on [Goerli](https://goerli.etherscan.io/address/0xa64904acf704926e8032900627a5486ee191afe3), [Optimism Goerli](https://goerli-optimism.etherscan.io/address/0xa64904acf704926e8032900627a5486ee191afe3), and [Arbitrum Goerli](https://goerli.arbiscan.io/address/0xa64904acf704926e8032900627a5486ee191afe3).

+Calling the `send()` function on the `Transporter` contract starts the process of transporting an NFT from one chain to another.
+The `IAxelarExecutable` implemented `execute()` function handles to arrival of NFTs from other remote chains. `send()` transactions are sent via Gelato Relay using `ERC2771Context` with Open Zeppelin's `AccessControl` for secure permission.
+More on the latter [below](#gelato-relay-sponsored-erc2771-calls).

 #### Introducing the IERC721Transportable Interface

-For an NFT contract to be compatible with a Transporter, it must implement the `IERC721Transportable` interface:
+For an NFT contract to be compatible with a `Transporter`, it must implement the `IERC721Transportable` interface:

 ```
 interface IERC721Transportable {